kiba/action_plans_mfd/Chapter100/action_plan_chapter_101.md

 **Assumptions**

-* We have about three or four weeks left before the next mission.
+* We probably have about three or four weeks left before the next mission.

 Methods
 ===